-After Phobrang, the mettle road will convert to dust and then to rubble.
-It is full of loose rocks sharp enough to tear a tyre’s sidewall.
-As you get closer to the top of the pass, these loose sharp stones will turn in to large rocks that will make the drive a nightmare.
+After Phobrang, the mettle road will convert to a dirt trail and then to rubble.
+It is full of loose rocks sharp enough to tear a tire’s sidewall.
+As you get closer to the top of the pass, these loose sharp stones will turn into large rocks that will make the drive a nightmare.

-- SUV 4×4: Doable but you will have to stay in 4×4
+- SUV 4×4: Doable but you will have to stay in 4×4 near the top

 - Sedan & Hatchback: Just do not go this way if you have any love for your car at all.

 Chushul, Satatho La, Kakasang La, Hor La, Mahe Stretch

 I am not really sure how to even describe how bad this entire stretch is.
 It involves a really steep climb to Kakasang La top on some nightmarish roads.
 The majority of the road is either dirt track or loose gravel.
 This is one of the roads in Ladakh that needs to be traveled on in only a 4×4.

 - SUV 4×4 – Doable but with caution